Raggaer/castro/en-US/lua/database.md

 # execute

 Runs the given SQL command.
-If the command is of the type `INSERT` the last inserted ID is returned
+If the command is of the type `INSERT` the last inserted ID is returned.
+All execute queries are made using transactions, if the your script crashes any changes to the database during that session will be reverted.

 ```lua
 local name = "test"